 Beginner surfboards are often looked down upon by newbies in the sport.
 But it should be understood that these surfboards are made for the exact reason they’re called such.
 They help beginners make learning how to surf easier and help them get ready for the more advanced waves.
-Whether it’s a soft-top surfboard or a pop-out surfboard, these boards help with the stability and comfort a new surfers needs.
+Whether it’s a soft-top surfboard or a pop-out surfboard, these boards help with the stability and comfort a new surfer needs.

 Surf a beginner’s wave

 We know you’ll be itching to ride the big ones once you begin surfing.
 But don’t be too excited as it takes a lot of practice before you get there.
 Take it easy by starting with a beginner’s wave first.
-A smooth, steady wave will help you get accustomed to the waves and in no time, with dedication, you’ll be able to surf more challenging waves.
+A smooth, steady wave will help you get accustomed to the waves and in no time, with ample dedication, you’ll be able to surf more challenging waves.

 Get used to wiping out

 Any surfer — pro or beginner — falls.
 It doesn’t matter what wave you’re on or what your level of expertise is, you will fall over and over again.
 But that’s the thing about surfing.
 You have to get used to all those falls because, in those, you will learn and grow.

 In anything you do, having fun is a definite key to success.
 Conversely, surfing is no different.
 There’s no point in learning how to surf at all if you’re not having fun doing it.

 Timing the Tides, Catching the Waves